nRF24/CircuitPython_nRF24L01/docs/api.rst

     :param bytearray buf: The payload to transmit.
 This bytearray must have a length greater than 0 and less than 32 bytes, otherwise a `ValueError` exception is thrown.

-        - If the `dynamic_payloads` attribute is disabled and this bytearray's length is less than the `payload_length` attribute, then this bytearray is padded with zeros until its length is equal to the `payload_length` attribute.
+        - If the `dynamic_payloads` attribute is disabled for data pipe 0 and this bytearray's length is less than the `payload_length` attribute for data pipe 0, then this bytearray is padded with zeros until its length is equal to the `payload_length` attribute for data pipe 0.
-        - If the `dynamic_payloads` attribute is disabled and this bytearray's length is greater than `payload_length` attribute, then this bytearray's length is truncated to equal the `payload_length` attribute.
+        - If the `dynamic_payloads` attribute is disabled  for data pipe 0 and this bytearray's length is greater than `payload_length` attribute for data pipe 0, then this bytearray's length is truncated to equal the `payload_length` attribute for data pipe 0.
     :param bool ask_no_ack: Pass this parameter as `True` to tell the nRF24L01 not to wait for an acknowledgment from the receiving nRF24L01.
 This parameter directly controls a ``NO_ACK`` flag in the transmission's Packet Control Field (9 bits of information about the payload).
 Therefore, it takes advantage of an nRF24L01 feature specific to individual payloads, and its value is not saved anywhere.
-You do not need to specify this for every payload if the `auto_ack` attribute is disabled, however this parameter should work despite the `auto_ack` attribute's setting.
+You do not need to specify this for every payload if the `arc` attribute is disabled, however setting this parameter to `True` will work despite the `arc` attribute's setting.

         .. note:: Each transmission is in the form of a packet.
 This packet contains sections of data around and including the payload. `See Chapter 7.3 in the nRF24L01